RainerRoss/Send-SMS-with-Twilio-from-IBM-i/README.md

 ## How does it work

 Twilio provides a Node.js REST API to send SMS messages.
-With a simple RPGLE program you send the SMS data to the webservice on your IBM i (formerly AS/400) witten in Node.js.
+With a simple RPGLE program you send the SMS data to the webservice on your IBM i (formerly AS/400) written in Node.js.
 Once the message arrived the Node.js program send the message with the Twilio REST-API.

 ## The JSON SMS data created with the RPG program
 ```